johan-akerman/Homerun/README.md

 4. Observe the data visualizations.

 ## About the data
 Hannes is currenlty writing a python script that collects all the data from the sold apartments during 2020 (in Stockholm) from Hemnet.
-While waiting for this script to being completed, I collected some random apartments from hemnet on my own to get some data to display.
+While waiting for this script to being completed, I collected some random apartments from hemnet.se on my own to get some data to display.
 I randomly choose 3 apartments sold in each month of 2020 in Kungsholmen, Östermalm and Södermalm.
 In other words, 3 * 12 * 4 = 144 apartments.
 This is the data that is currently displayed in the tool.
 Imagine the result when the 50 000+ apartments sold in Stockholm during 2020 are being displayed 🤯

-Try out Homerun here: https://johan-akerman.github.io/Homerun
+<strong>Try out Homerun here:</strong> https://johan-akerman.github.io/Homerun
 <br />
-View Hannes progress here: https://github.com/hannesbrinklert/Hemnet-web-scraping.
+<strong>View Hannes progress here:</strong>https://github.com/hannesbrinklert/Hemnet-web-scraping.